sudo-suhas/elastic-builder/docs/intro.md

 **Demo** - https://elastic-builder.js.org/

 **ProTip:** The source is transpiled using babel for compatibility with older versions of node and used by default.
 But this is not required in node env 6 and above.
-You can directly use the `src` files.
+You can directly use the `src` files:
-This will have better intellisense in vscode:

 ```js
 const bob = require('elastic-builder/src');